29 Astonishing E-learning Statistics for 2022

 It marks a considerable decrease from the all-time high of $20.85 billion in revenues in 2016.

-24. In 2019, the US Federal Government generated about $2.2 billion in revenues through self-paced e-learning products.
+25. In 2020, the US Federal Government generated about $2.05 billion in revenue through self-paced e-learning products.

 The Federal Government spends a lot of money facilitating its employees’ professional development while driving up e-learning market size.